hchenchar/ToDo-Exercise/README.md

 # ToDo-Exercise
 Description of Project: This project creates a styled ToDo list application in React.
 This project is intended to demonstrate how to set state in a React app and how to refactor code in order to separate the functionality into separate components.

-How to Run: Save the file to your system by downloading the index.html file in this repository.
-After saving, drag and drop the file onto your browser.
-Before beginning the animation, click on the button labeled "Add PacMan" to add as man PacMen to the screen as you would like.
-Once you have added as many PacMen as you prefer, click on the buttom labeled "Start Game" to prompt the PacMen images to move.
-The PacMen images will move on the screen and change directions as they collide with the sides of the webpage.
+How to Run: Clone this repository to your local machine, then open a command line on your computer terminal and run the command "cd path-to-project-root (the directory where the cloned repository is located on your local machine).
+From there, run "npm install http-server" and once complete, run "http-server -c-1".
+Lastly, open your web browser and load: http://127.0.0.1:8080.
+Once the ToDo page loads, you can click on each todo item to clear it off of the list.

 Roadmap of Future Improvements: Looking ahead, I would like to add in additional functionality that allows the user to delete todo items once they have been completed.